aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listobject/_index.md

 ### getListColumns() {#getListColumns--}

+<b>@deprecated.</b> Please use the 'listColumns' property instead.
 Gets ListColumns of the ListObject.

 ```javascript
 getListColumns() : ListColumnCollection;